LondonJim/Guess-Word-Game/README.md

 Window pop up game.
 Enter letters until the word is complete whilst trying to keep the total guesses low.
 Points are added for every wrong guess.

-To keep the game fresh I scrape the word and the meaning from a website using JSoup to grab the text from the relevant elements.
+To keep the game fresh I scrape the word used and also the meaning from a website using JSoup to grab the text from the relevant elements.

 Once the whole word is revealed so is its meaning.